bluebirds-blue-jay/collection/README.md

 ```

-If you wish to check if an object is a collection, use:
+If you wish to check if an object is a collection, use `Collection.isCollection()`:

 ```typescript
 const collection = new Collection([1, 2, 3]);